Bernat-Pablo/Back-In-Time/README.md

 # Back In Time

 ## Introduction
-Platformer game created by two students from Terrassa.
+Platformer game created by two students from CITM (UPC) university using c++ and SDL.
 The player can go back 3s in time by pressing ENTER.

 <p>